Easington Colliery: Billy Elliot

 There are three scenes filmed at the southern end of the terraces: when Debbie is dragging the stick along the walls (and police shields) on Ashton Street at the ends of Avon Street, firstly, and then Alnwick Street.
 Billy then crosses Ashton Street en route to Seaside Lane.
 The same crossing is made by Billy, Jackie and Tony when they take Billy to the bus station.
 Mrs Wilkinson parks on Ashton Street, at the bottom of Alnwick Street, when she pays the Elliots a visit.

 The Rialto, a former cinema on Oswald Terrace, is shown briefly in the movie.
 It is now the only surviving cinema building in the town, although it has now been taken over by a carpet superstore.
 Part of the original façade, which Billy walks by, is still visible, however.
 It ceased being a cinema in the mid-1970s.
 It is in the alley behind Oswald Terrace that the Christmas scene featuring Billy and Michael is shot.
 Fake snow is used to cover the scene.
 The rear of the Rialto doubles as that of Everington Boys' Club, where Billy attends boxing and dance practices.
 The interior shots were filmed on the top floor of Hanwell Community Centre in London.

-Billy Elliot the Musical (2005) is set in Easington and the town is named in song lyrics.
+Billy Elliot the Musical (2005) is set in Easington and the village is named in song lyrics.